M17-Project/M17_spec/pages/02.part-1/04.data-link-layer/docs.md

 0    | Set to 1, End of frame
 1..5 | Number of bytes in frame, 1..25

 Note that it is non-conforming to send a last frame with a length of 0 bytes.
+The number of bytes **includes** 2-byte CRC.

 #### Convolutional Coding